-Prize: An award made in recognition of previous performance, usually not based on future conditions such as enrolment in a particular qualification or paper.
+- An award made to a current student at the University of Otago in recognition of previous performance, usually not based on future conditions such as enrolment in a particular qualification or paper.

-Scholarship: An award made for the purpose of supporting future or current study.
+- An award made to a current or intending student at the University of Otago for the purpose of supporting future or current study.

-c) The hosting department is responsible for the initial drafting of regulations for new scholarships and prizes, ensuring regulations are updated in light of relevant changes to qualifications, papers or course structures, and specific advertising as appropriate.
+- The hosting department is responsible for the initial drafting of regulations for new scholarships and prizes, ensuring regulations are updated to reflect relevant changes to qualifications, papers or course structures, and specific advertising as appropriate.

-- In considering establishment of a new prize or scholarship, the hosting department should first contact the Graduate Research School for initial advice and assistance.
+- In considering establishment of a new prize or scholarship, the hosting department should first contact the Manager, Postgraduate Scholarships, Prizes and Awards or, if applicable, the Manager, Undergraduate Entrance Scholarships for initial advice and assistance.
 If an external donor is involved, the Development and Alumni Relations Office and/or the Research and Enterprise Office must also be contacted.

-- The prize or scholarship regulations must be drafted to the satisfaction of the hosting department, the Graduate Research School and the donor.
+- The prize or scholarship regulations must be drafted to the satisfaction of the hosting department, the Manager Postgraduate Scholarships, Prizes and Awards or Manager, Undergraduate Entrance Scholarships (whichever role is applicable) and the donor.

-- The details for the prize or scholarship must be recorded on the appropriate proposal form, available from the Graduate Research School.
+- The details for the prize or scholarship must be recorded on the appropriate proposal form, available from the Manager, Postgraduate Scholarships, Prizes and Awards.

 - The completed proposal form must be signed by the appropriate Head of Department, Dean, or the equivalent head of the hosting department.

-- For scholarships or prizes associated with an Academic Division, the proposal form and associated documentation must then be submitted to the relevant Pro-Vice-Chancellor or Divisional Administrator for endorsement by the Pro-Vice-Chancellor or appropriate Divisional Board (approval practice may vary across Divisions).
+- For scholarships or prizes associated with an Academic Division, the proposal form and associated documentation must then be submitted for endorsement by the relevant Pro-Vice-Chancellor or appropriate Divisional Board (approval practice may vary across Divisions).

-- The completed documentation must be returned to the Graduate Research School, which will then arrange for final consideration and/or endorsement by the Scholarships and Prizes Committee and Senate and Council approval.
+- The completed documentation comprising a signed proposal form and final wording for the prize or scholarship regulations must be returned to the Manager Postgraduate Scholarships, Prizes and Awards, or the Manager, Undergraduate Entrance Scholarships, if applicable, who will then arrange for final consideration and/or endorsement by the Scholarships and Prizes Committee and Senate and Council approval.